JonasPrimbs/movesense-ble-ecg-firmware/README.md

 ## Announcements ##
-**API CHANGES**
+**API changes**
-Movesense API has been updated from earlier versions.
-Please review the [Movesense API definition](https://bitbucket.org/suunto/movesense-device-lib/src/master/MovesenseCoreLib/resources/movesense-api/) and modify your code accordingly, if needed.
+Movesense API has received several updates from earlier versions.
+Please review the [Movesense API definition](https://bitbucket.org/suunto/movesense-device-lib/src/master/MovesenseCoreLib/resources/movesense-api/) and modify your existing code accordingly, if needed.

 **Known issues**
 Please refer to [CHANGES.md](CHANGES.md) for list of known issues.

 **Testing coverage**
-Starting from release 1.0.0, Movesense Device Lib will only be tested on latest Movesense sensor hardware version ("G1") -- please refer to the [FAQ section](FAQ.md) to identify which hardware version you have.
+Starting from release 1.0.0, Movesense Device Lib will only be tested on latest Movesense sensor hardware version ("G1") -- please refer to the [FAQ section](FAQ.md) for instructions on to identify which hardware version you have.
 If you're experiencing issues with any earlier hardware version or would like to upgrade to the newest sensor version available, please contact the Movesense team via [movesense.com](https://movesense.com)

 ## Overview ##